Rachael Knapp Richards

 For 10 years, Rachael taught glacier mountaineering, rock climbing and leadership skills in remote mountain ranges throughout the world for the National Outdoor Leadership School (NOLS).
 She has also taught for the Wilderness Medicine Institute (WMI), and worked as an RN with women and children.
 Currently she is Executive Director for the Arthur B. Schultz Foundation.

 Rachael’s philanthropic interests include protecting all things wild and free; empowering women, children, and people with disabilities to pursue their dreams; and supporting processes which promote peace and greater understanding among all people.
 Rachael volunteers frequently for education, sports, and art related projects in her rural community.

-Rachael loves all things outdoors – her primary pursuits include skiing, running, biking, climbing, hiking, canoeing, gardening, and exploring remote regions of the planet.
+Rachael loves all things outdoors – her primary pursuits include skiing, running, biking, hiking, whitewater rafting, canoeing, gardening, and exploring remote regions of the planet.
 She currently lives in Lander with her husband, and two young and adventurous kids.